Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Computational Studies

-For small and medium-scale instances, both METS and GRASP are executed 30 independent times.
-The best and average solution quality across these runs are reported.
-In each run, the time to find the best solution (time-to-best) is recorded, and the average of time-to-best across 30 runs is reported for both algorithms.
-For the large-scale instances in the Beijing set, to prevent prohibitively long runtime, both GRASP and METS are set a maximum runtime of 7200s.
-Due to the extensive computational requirements on these large-scale instances, both algorithms are executed 10 independent times on them.
-For CP-Proactive, the solution quality results reported in the original paper~\cite{RN6217}, which were obtianed with a maximum runtime of 3600s, are directly obtained and included in this article.
-All the experiments are conducted in Matlab (version 2022a) on the same machine with Intel Core i5-12500H, 3.1 GHz, 24 GB RAM.
+For small and medium-scale instances, both METS and GRASP were executed 30 independent times, and their best and average solution quality as well as average time-to-best are reported.
+For large-scale instances in the Beijing set, due to the extensive computational requirements, both algorithms are executed 10 independent times.
+A time limit of 3600 seconds was applied to both Hexaly and CP-Proactive, consistent with the original study~\cite{RN6217}.